prillcode/minecraft-crossplatform-docker/README.md

 Same household, multiple Minecraft user accounts, cross-platform desired (PC + Xbox tested, PS5/Switch likely works too).

-This Docker-hosted Minecraft server image will serve your needs!
-All PC's and consoles must all be on same LAN to play together.
-This is ideal for a family playing on same Home WiFi network where multiple children/parents/roomates have different Minecraft player accounts and devices.
-One PC/laptop, preferably Linux-based (all though WSL on Windows should work too) will serve as the Minecraft server running in Docker.
+- This Docker-hosted Minecraft server image with preloaded Plugins will give your household hours of Minecrafting playing fun!
+- All PC's and consoles must all be on same LAN to play together.
+- This is ideal for a family/household playing on same Home WiFi network where multiple children/parents/roomates have different Minecraft player accounts and devices.
+- One PC/laptop, preferably Linux-based (but WSL on Windows should work too) will serve as the Minecraft server running in Docker.

 IMPORTANT: On Xbox running Bedrock, the server shows up on the "Worlds" tab as a LAN-discovered World (as opposed to being on "Servers" tab due to how consoles restrict adding custom servers).